-“In future, please bring a grinder with a cutting wheel, because peeling those wooden panels was a fucking bitch.”
+“In the future, please bring a grinder with a cutting wheel because peeling those wooden panels was a fucking bitch.”
 Charlie said, still a little out of breath.

 “Noted.”
 Kit said as they smiled.
 “Who wants to go first?”

-Alex and Charlie looked to one another with the same look.
+Alex and Charlie looked at one another with the same look.